galenguyer/blaseball-bets/README.md

 The simple betting algorithm is based off of [this google doc](https://docs.google.com/document/d/1oKbsrZuXxyul4VzcWcZPwvC-HfpApDd1MjA9oBw0pzE/edit#)

-The more complicated betting algorithm is based off [this python script](https://github.com/Cor-8558/Blaseball-Bet-Optimizer/blob/master/blaseballBetOptimizer.py)
+The more complicated betting algorithm is based off [this python script](https://github.com/Cor-8558/Blaseball-Bet-Optimizer/blob/master/blaseballBetOptimizer.py) by Cor#8558

 ---